Battle of Empel: Background

-The battle
+Battle

 After the campaign of 1585, the Governor of Spanish Netherlands and commander of the Spanish troops Alesander Farnese, Prince of Parma decided to go into winter quarters in the Northern Dutch territory.
 The troops of Karl von Mansfeld occupied the area around 's-Hertogenbosch.
 Some 3000-4000 men of the Spanish Tercio, including Juan del Águila, under Maestre de Campo Francisco Arias de Bobadilla were stationed in Bommelerwaard, which was supposed to be rich enough to support these troops through the winter.
 But all the farmers had left the island, taking their livestock with them.

 To make the situation of the hungry Spanish troops even worse, Dutch commander Philip of Hohenlohe-Neuenstein arrived with a strong land force and 100 ships.
 The Dutch leader offered an honorable surrender to the Spaniards but Arias' response was resolute: «Los infantes españoles prefieren la muerte a la deshonra.
 Ya hablaremos de capitulación después de muertos.» (English: "Spanish soldiers prefer death to dishonor.
 We will talk about surrender after death").
 Philip of Hohenlohe-Neuenstein breached the dikes of Bommelwaard, forcing the Spanish back over the river Maas to higher ground around Empel.
 From there they were unable to reach 's-Hertogenbosch, because the terrain was flooded and guarded by Hohenlohe's fleet.
 The island was attacked also by artillery fire from a fort, at the other side of the river.
 The situation for the Spanish looked desperate.

+At night, the Spanish managed to drive the Dutch soldiers firing at them away and force the Dutch ships to pull out of range.
+Bobadilla ordered a soldier to slip the blockade in a small boat with letters to nearby Spanish commanders to request help.
+Still surrounded, they fortified on a hill on the island to await reinforcements.

 Empel December 1585, as pictured at the end of the 16th century by Frans Hogenberg and Georg Braun.

+On learning of this situation, Farnese had gathered a relief column and supplies, then rushed to their rescue.
+On December 6, a reply from Mansfeld indicated that he would attempt an unlikely assault with 50 ships to break the blockade.
+Bobadilla prepared 300 Spanish soldiers on nine barges to assist, but the assault never materialized as the Dutch besiegers had in the meantime seized additional positions making the rescue all but impossible.